rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 - Debugging minor issues.
 - Checking and verifying the overall functions.
 - Improving UI if possible.
 - Preparing materials for the presentation (e.g., slides, demo, README).

+**Tasks**<br />
+Here, the tasks involved in this project are presented, categorized into different areas such as frontend, backend, planning, and documentation.
+These tasks reflect the full-stack development process, from early design to final presentation.

+- **Frontend:**
+  - Builing UI using React (recipe list, details, form components)
+  - Being responsible for UX as well
+  - Handling routing, form validation, and responsive design

+- **Backend:**
+  - Developing REST API with Node.js and Express
+  - Integrating SQLite for data storage
+  - Defined and managed recipe data schema

+- **Planning & Design:**
+  - Creating user personas and user flows
+  - Designing wireframes and decided on the visual style

+- **Testing & Debugging:**
+  - Testing all CRUD functionalities
+  - Fixing issues related to data flow and user interaction

+- **Documentation & Presentation:**
+  - Writing project documentation and README
+  - Preparing explanation for final presentation

 Some of the risks of this project should be noted.
 - **Falling behind schedule**:
   There is a risk that the project might fall behind schedule.
 To mitigate this, I should work as much as possible when I have time.
 I should also ask for guidance     from the teacher and classmates.

 - **Overwork**:
   As this project is undertaken entirely solo, there’s no possibility to divide the workload, which raises the chance of overworking.
-To avoid burnout, it’s crucial    to set firm boundaries between professional responsibilities and personal time, enabling a balanced and healthy lifestyle.
+To avoid burnout, it is crucial   to set firm boundaries between professional responsibilities and personal time, so I can maintain a balance of healthy lifestyle.

+- **Technical issues**:
+  Since this project uses a full-stack setup (Node.js, SQLite, React), there is a possibility to encounter bugs or limitations, especially when dealing with database queries or connecting frontend and backend.
+  To address this matter, I should frequently test each feature and consult peers or search online if necessary.

+- **Lack of real user feedback**:
+  As the app is developed individually and not used by actual target users, it might lack real-world usability validation.
+  To minimize this, I will rely on user personas to simulate different needs.
+If possible, ask classmates to try the app and provide feedback.

 ### User Testing